Eastern hognose snake: Description and etymology

-This species, H. platirhinos, is classified as Least Concern (LC) on the IUCN Red List of Threatened Species (Year assessed: 2007).
-However, it is a species of increasing conservation concern, especially in the northeastern part of its range.
-Of the five states in the northeast U.S. where the eastern hognose snake occurs, it currently has "listed" conservation status in four (Connecticut, New Hampshire, New York, and Rhode Island).
-Noted declines are believed to be the result of direct anthropogenic pressures including habitat loss and fragmentation, road mortality, environmental degradation, and intentional killing.
+Behavior

+The Eastern hognose is a diurnal species.
+It is typically most active during April–September after coming out of hibernation.
+Because there is such a wide range the snake is found there is variation in the population's climates which can cause the period of activity to change.
+In northern climates, hibernation comes earlier and begins late September–October whereas in southern climates, the snake might not retreat until November.
+There have been some recorded to still be active between December–February in Florida and along the Gulf Coast.
+If the temperature reaches or drops below 19 degrees Celsius, hibernation will begin for the snake.
+This hibernation period takes place alone in burrows either dug by the snake or already made mammal burrows.
+To burrow, a snake forces its head into the soil then moves its head back and forth.
+For hibernation, these burrows will reach depths of 25 centimeters or more.

 Defensive behavior

 When the eastern hognose snake is threatened, the neck is flattened and the head is raised off the ground, like a cobra.
-It also hisses and will strike with its mouth closed, but it does not attempt to bite.
+It also hisses and will strike with its mouth closed, but it does not attempt to bite— a behavior known as "bluffing".
 The result can be likened to a high speed head-butt.
 If this threat display does not work to deter a would-be predator, an eastern hognose snake will often roll onto its back and play dead, going so far as to emit a foul musk from its cloaca and let its tongue hang out of its mouth.
 One individual was observed playing dead for 45 minutes before reanimating and moving away.
+This death-feigning behavior was also observed often in water habitats.

 Feeding

 The eastern hognose snake feeds extensively on amphibians, and has a particular fondness for toads.
 This snake has resistance to the toxins toads secrete.
 This immunity is thought to come from enlarged adrenal glands which secrete large amounts of hormones to counteract the toads' powerful skin poisons.
-At the rear of each upper jaw, it has greatly enlarged teeth, which are neither hollow nor grooved, with which it punctures and deflates toads to be able to swallow them whole.
+At the rear of each upper jaw, it has enlarged teeth, which are neither hollow nor grooved, with which it punctures and deflates toads to be able to swallow them whole.
 It will also consume other amphibians, such as frogs and salamanders.
-Because it is a toad feeding specialist, its venom has been modified to be greatly effective against toads and has not been found to be harmful to humans.
+Like all other snakes, they eat their prey whole.
+Because it is a toad feeding specialist, its venom is adapted to be effective against toads and has not been found to be harmful to humans.